tomaskir/netxms-puppet/README.md

 2) Please note that deploying NetXMS Server using Puppet doesnt initialize the DB.<br>
 ----You still have to manually run "nxdbmng init".<br>

-3) Currently I highly recommend using the 'beta' NetXMS releases.
+3) Currently I highly recommend using the 'beta' NetXMS releases.<br>
-----This can be set in the 'apt::netxms_repo' class.
+----This can be set in the 'apt::netxms_repo' class.<br>
 ----The beta NetXMS releases are very stable, and contain fixes for multiple issues.

 #### Final words: